 Red color shows the work that has been overscheduled and won’t fit into the estimated project hours.

 The blue dotted line stands for the current day.
 Clicking on the Today button will automatically move the dashed line in the center of the view.

 Zoom options help to change the perspective.
-By clicking the zoom levels above the table, you can easily go to week, quarter or year view.
+By clicking the zoom levels above the table, you can easily go to the week, quarter, or year view.
 Or just modify the view yourself with the help of zoom in and zoom out buttons.

 The orange diamond indicates a project Milestone.
 The smaller red dot, on the other hand, shows that there is an activity with a date or deadline outside a phase.
 For example, an event with a date or a task with a deadline before the project phase started.

 Hover over the progress bars and the red dots to see the related activities.